tribeshq/tribes/README.md

 ##  Overview

-A crowdfunding platform designed for prominent content creators, enabling them to monetize their influence by issuing tokenized debt instruments collateralized exclusively by their tokenized future receivables.
-Based on Resolution No. 88 of the Brazilian Securities and Exchange Commission (CVM), the Brazilian SEC, the platform connects creators with a network of investors, offering a structured and transparent alternative to finance scalable businesses while leveraging the economic potential of their audiences, ensuring legal compliance and attractive returns for investors.
+A debt capital market platform designed for the creator economy, enabling content creators to monetize their influence by issuing tokenized debt instruments collateralized by Real World Assets (RWA).
+Through a reverse auction mechanism, the platform connects creators with investors, offering a structured and transparent alternative to finance scalable businesses while leveraging the economic potential of their audiences, ensuring legal compliance and attractive returns for investors.
 <br>

 [![Docs]][Link-docs] [![Deck]][Link-deck]